bistro-its-berkeley/BISTRO_Dashboard/README.rst

 Usage
 -----
-Unless you provide a custom `run_files_override.csv` file, the dashboard app will search your data directory for scenario-run pairs to show.
+Unless you provide a custom `submission_files_override.csv` file, the dashboard app will search your data directory for scenario-submission pairs to show.
 It will automatically hide any pairs that it knows about but can not find.
 It will automatically add and show any pairs that it did not previously know about.
-To manually override the show/hide settings, you may edit the second column in `run_files.csv` or provide your custom `run_files_override.csv` file.
+To manually override the show/hide settings, you may edit the second column in `submission_files.csv` or provide your custom `submission_files_override.csv` file.

 To run the app, type:
 ::